altunixon/wips/lns/altina_ln/ASP-52-.md

 “Ah, hm… …”

-She threw a flashbomb at the very end.
+She threw a flashbomb at the very end.<br/>
-Regis came back from the room next door.
+Regis came back from the room next door.<br/>

 “The main topic has been settled.
 Brother-in-law had went to take a look of the sword.
 After that, we would receive the price.
 Most likely, it would be within our budget.”

-Altina thought for a second.
+Altina thought for a second.<br/>

 If Regis was not around, what would happen?
-At the very least, the reparation deal would not be concluded this fast.
+At the very least, the reparation deal would not be concluded this fast.<br/>

-Perhaps she could not even stop the Varden’s army at Fort Volk.
+Perhaps she could not even stop the Varden’s army at Fort Volk.<br/>

-Going back further, she might not even able to conquer the fortress… … The more she remembers, the more she felt that she couldn’t do without his guidance.
+Going back further, she might not even able to conquer the fortress… … The more she remembers, the more she felt that she couldn’t do without his guidance.<br/>

-Vanessa probably had the same idea as the two looked at Regis.
+Vanessa probably had the same idea as the two looked at Regis.<br/>

 “... …”